 which can be found using standart formula

-The energies of the eigenstates of the system can be found from the poles of the dressed Green function for the cavity photon, represented diagramatically on Fig.~\ref{FeynmannDiagramme3}.
-The double dashed line corresponds to the renormalized Green function of the photon, the single dot line- to the Green photon of the bare photon $G^0=2\omega_0/(\omega^2-\omega_0^2+2i\omega_0\gamma)$.
-The dot on the diagram corresponds to the renormalized matrix element of the cluster- cavity coupling $g_{\alpha j}(D^{(0)}_{\alpha j}(\omega))$, accounting for many- body interactions in the cluster but neglecting multiple re-emissions and re-absorbtions of the cavity photon, as latter processes are already accounted for in the diagram for in the Dyson equation for the dressed photon (Fig.\ref{FeynmannDiagramme3}) and should not be counted twice.
-Mathematically, the values of $D^{(0)}_{\alpha j}(\omega)$ can be found from the system of the equations analogical to those represented in diagrammatic form at Fig.\ref{FeynmannDiagramme1}, but with last diagram in the right hand side being absent.
-The Green function of the dressed photon reads
+The energies of the eigenstates of the system can be found from the poles of the dressed Green's function for the cavity photon represented diagramatically in Fig.~\ref{FeynmannDiagramme3}.
+The double dashed line corresponds to the renormalized Green's function of the photon, the single dot line --- to the Green's function of the bare photon $G^0=2\omega_0/(\omega^2-\omega_0^2+2i\omega_0\gamma)$.
+The symbol \emph{dot} in the diagram corresponds to the renormalized matrix element of the cluster - cavity coupling $g_{\alpha j}[D^{(0)}(\omega)]$, accounting for many - body interactions in the cluster but neglecting multiple re-emissions and re-absorbtions of the cavity photon as latter processes are already accounted for in the diagram of the Dyson equation for the dressed photon (Fig.~\ref{FeynmannDiagramme3}) and should not be counted twice.
+Mathematically, the values of $D^{(0)}_{\alpha j}(\omega)$ can be found from the system of the equations analogical to those represented in diagrammatic form in Fig.~\ref{FeynmannDiagramme1} but with the last diagram on the right hand side being absent.
+The Green's function of the dressed photon reads

 where